-Many people worry that their genitalia don’t look “normal,” but there really is no normal.
-The only “normal” out there is what’s normal for you.
+Many people worry that their genitalia doesn’t look “normal,” but there really is no normal.
+The only normal out there is what’s normal for you.
 And unless your normal involves pain or discomfort, everything is likely fine.

 Still unsure?
 Take a look at these pictures of real labia to get a sense of how varied they can really be, and read on to learn more about their overall appearance.

-The fleshy outer lips of your vulva are known as the labia majora.
-The inner lips — which usually lead the way to your vaginal opening — are called the labia minora.
+The fleshy outer lips of the vulva are known as the labia majora.
+The inner lips, which usually lead the way to the vaginal opening, are called the labia minora.

-Even if your labia take after a common “type,” they probably have variations that set them apart from the next person’s.
+Even if your labia take after a common “type,” they probably have variations that make them unique.
 Some labia have characteristics associated with multiple types and can’t be boxed into one specific category.

-Wanna get a closer look?
+Want to get a closer look?
 Grab a handheld mirror and go somewhere private.
-Use this time to explore your unique anatomy and learn more about your body.
+Use this time to explore your anatomy and learn more about your body.